Filtering Conflicting Advices

 2. Learn from Both Sides:

 Success stories are great but never sideline learning from those who failed.
 Often, both followed almost similar paths.
-By hearing from both, you can spot the real reasons for success (and avoid pitfalls) as most are not clear on why they succeeded
+By hearing from both, you can spot the real reasons for success (and avoid pitfalls) as most are not clear on why they [[swimmer-body-illusion|succeeded]]

 3. Business Basics:

-For core business principles, follow the majority’s advice.
-Unless you’re sure you need an “out-of-the-box” approach, stick with the tried-and-true.
+For core [[develop-basics|business principles]], follow the majority's advice.
+Unless you're sure you need an "out-of-the-box" approach, stick with the tried-and-true.

 4. Trust Your Gut (Mostly):

-Our brain has a built-in “decision-making model”.
+Our brain has a built-in "[[Mental Model|decision-making model]]".
 If any advice clashes with your gut feeling, go with your instinct.
-You might need adjustments later (“course corrections”), hence ensure quick decisions to avoid too many delays
+You might need adjustments later ("[[superforecasting-the-art-and-science-of-prediction|course corrections]]"), hence ensure [[quick-decision|quick decisions]] to avoid too many delays